karttur/git-vcs/_posts/2020/2020-02-24-git-gh-pages.markdown

 <span class='terminal'>$ cd git-vcs<br>$ git init</span>

-#### Alternative II

-In the parent directory executue the commands:
+You can also initiate the local repo from the parent:

 <span class='terminal'>$ git init git-vcs<br>$ cd git-vcs</span>

 ### Configure repo

-To get the new repo started, configure the repo user and email:
+To get the new repo started, configure the local repo user and email if they differ from your global user and email:

 <span class='terminal'>$ git config user.name _repo-username_</span>

 <span class='terminal'>$ git config \-\- user.email _email@example.com_</span>

+Check the branch of your local repo:

+<span class='terminal'>$ git branch</span>

-Create an initial branch.
-You can choose to create either _master_ or _gh-pages_ (or a branch with any other name), but as you might end up with a _master_ branch let us first create _master_ and then replace it with _gh-pages_.
+If should say * main. if there is no branch you need to create an initial branch.
+You can choose to create either _main_ or _gh-pages_ (or a branch with any other name), but as you might end up with a _main_ branch let us first create _main_ and then replace it with _gh-pages_.

-<span class='terminal'>$ git checkout -b master</span>
+<span class='terminal'>$ git checkout -b main</span>

 ```
-Switched to a new branch 'master'
+Switched to a new branch 'main'
 ```

 If you check the branch of your local repo: